Pulgasari/aufbau/signals/README.md

 the constructor takes the object itself — there is no config shape to confuse it with, so `new RecordSignal({ x: 0, y: 0 })` stores exactly that.

+### SetSignal

+a Set behind a signal. every mutator copies before it writes, so each change publishes a fresh reference — a Set mutated in place would never notify.

+### StringSignal

+a string, coerced on every write. null and undefined read as '' rather than leaking into the dom as the words "null" and "undefined".

 ### toNode

 every type shares `BaseSignal`, which carries `$ready`, `$restore()` and a live text